 I love butterflies.
 They remind me of the fragility, randomness and beauty of life on this blessed planet.
 And wow, are they ever a mess in the middle of a metamorphosis!

-As each day passes, it seems to me, the beauty of our world is undergoing some kind of radical transformation that seems impossible to sort out from our position inside the process.
+As each day passes, it seems to me, the beauty of our world is undergoing a radical transformation that seems impossible to sort out from our human perspective inside the process.
 The Industrial Age is passing and everything we take for granted is changing rapidly, natural systems and human systems alike.
 Like all previous ages, the Industrial Age will leave a permanent mark on future ages: upon our environment and upon human consciousness.

 What is that mark to be?

 Even then, the pressing questions were: Are we being kept safe from terror or are we in prison?
 Is there any difference between safety and prison in the nuclear age?
+Why does it seem like the more we strive for security the less our civil liberties and rights are protected, much less nature and mother earth?
 How do we rationalize nuclear weapons?
 Mutually assured destruction?
 What is that?
-Why is the beauty of nature cut down, covered over, poisoned and converted into all this unnecessary stuff we consume?
+Why is the beauty of nature cut down, covered over, poisoned and converted into the machinery of war and all this unnecessary stuff we consume?
 Is this what humans are here for?
 Do we truly thrive as servants and captives of industry and war?
 Does the earth?

 I have held these questions for half a century, following my passions for social change, history, culture, plants, farming and nature, while trying to make a difference and keep my head above water.
 I have been blessed with good fortune, amazing teachers, mentors and experiences.
 I believe that although it is not probable, it is possible to successfully cultivate our collective will toward ecological restoration and human peace.